 Piedmont Technical College's nationally recognized Automotive Technology program prepares future certified technicians for the challenges of the automotive industry.
 The specialized training you’ll receive in the automotive program will prepare you to become an ASE certified technician, a credential that can provide greater earning potential through demonstrating your expertise in the field.

 Every once in a while, you might find Jason Cooley gazing at the stars from his auto repair and custom suspension business in Cross Hill.
 The business day ends at 6 p.m., but that’s often when the big projects receive uninterrupted attention.
 The hours he puts in are his prerogative.

-Students receive training in our state-of-the-art facility in eight areas of automotive service: engine repair, engine performance, electrical and electronic systems, manual drive train and axles, automatic transmission/transaxle, suspension and steering systems, brakes, and heating and air conditioning.
+Students receive one-on-one instruction from experienced faculty in our state-of-the-art facility.
+Training is available in eight areas of automotive service: engine repair, engine performance, electrical and electronic systems, manual drive train and axles, automatic transmission/transaxle, suspension and steering systems, brakes, and heating and air conditioning.
 Students also learn customer service skills needed in today's automotive shop environment and develop strong work habits.

 Download the Automotive Technology Program's Required Tool List »